 You can drive yourself crazy trying to launder every item in your home, but unfortunately, the only sure-fire way to get rid of a bed bug infestation is to call a professional exterminator.
 They use non-chemical treatments such as high heat or very cold liquid nitrogen to rid your home of bed bugs safely and permanently.

-If you suspect you could have bed bugs in your home don’t waste time trying to hunt them down yourself- call Drive-Bye Exterminators.
-Our experts are trained to spot the signs of bed bug infestations and get rid of them fast.
+If you suspect you could have bed bugs in your home don’t waste time trying to hunt them down yourself- call a professional.
+Experts are trained to spot the signs of bed bug infestations and get rid of them fast.